 By Dushyant Shekhawat Jun.
 26, 2019

-Sneaking in episodes of shows that you and your partner are supposed to be watching together is the biggest betrayal of trust in 2019.
+Sneaking in episodes of shows that you and your partner are supposed to be watching together is the biggest betrayal of trust today.
 That’s what I call TV infidelity; it is real and it is tempting.

 Being able to spend the whole day, side-by-side on a comfy couch, bingeing season after season of your show of choice is the bedrock on which modern love blooms.
 I’ve been with my girlfriend for six years now, but it’s not just any ordinary six years.
 It’s actually five seasons of Breaking Bad, five seasons of The Wire, nine seasons of The Office, seven seasons of Sons of Anarchy, and nine seasons of Seinfeld – and those are just the shows we’ve re-watched together.
 But as six years start to turn into seven, I’m starting to realise the truth of the seven-year itch.
 I don’t mean cheating on my girlfriend with someone else, but a different kind of unfaithfulness – TV infidelity.